Michael D. Shields

 - Computational Stochastic Mechanics

-Michael Shields is an assistant professor in the Department of Civil and Systems Engineering and an expert on uncertainty quantification for wide-ranging problems in computational mechanics and computational materials science.
+Michael Shields is an associate professor in the Department of Civil and Systems Engineering and an expert on uncertainty quantification for wide-ranging problems in computational mechanics and computational materials science.

 His group, the Shields Uncertainty Research Group (SURG), conducts methodological research in uncertainty quantification, machine learning, and stochastic methods to better understand the effects of uncertainties and random variations on the performance of materials and structures.
 This research can be applied to boost structural resilience during extreme events such as fires, earthquakes, high winds, blasts, and impacts by enabling more accurate and informative structural and material modeling.
 Shields’ work primarily focuses on problems where computational efficiency is critical and behavior of the system is highly unpredictable, such as in civil structures, aircraft, ships, automobiles, and spacecraft.

 SURG recently launched the open-source UQpy (Uncertainty Quantification with Python) software package for modeling uncertainty in the simulation of physical and mathematical systems.
 This novel tool was designed to aid computational analyses using numerical and statistically based approaches, such as stochastic collocation and Monte Carlo sampling.

 Shields research has received funding from the National Science Foundation (NSF), Office of Naval Research (ONR), Army Research Laboratory, and Hopkins Extreme Materials Institute (HEMI).
 He is the recipient of the Department of Energy Early Career Award, NSF CAREER Award, ONR Young Investigator Award, the Johns Hopkins University Catalyst Award, an ONR Summer Faculty Research Fellowship, and an NSF/ASEE Corporate Research Postdoctoral Fellowship.
 Since 2011, he has had more than 30 papers published in academic journals.